-Assessment and Record-Keeping
+Assessment and Record Keeping

 Assessment is continuous and ongoing with every lesson containing assessment opportunities to improve teaching and learning.
-At Orleans, we value knowing 'why' and 'how', as well-correct answers.
+At Orleans, we value knowing 'why' and 'how', as well correct answers.

-In addition to the formative assessment undertaken in lessons, teachers (Years 1-6) will use termly summative assessments (during Assessment Week) supplied by the NfER to reinforce their judgments and provide further opportunities to identify gaps in pupil learning and tailor future lessons.
-Years 2 and 6 will also complete SATs paper in the Summer term as part of statutory testing.
-Pupils' final attainment level will be a combination of both formative and summative assessments.
-These final assessment levels are entered onto Target Tracker each term and teachers talk through the progress of their pupils at termly tracking progress meetings.
-This ensures targeted support can be given to those who need it.
+In addition to the formative assessment undertaken in lessons, teachers (Years 3,4 and 5) will use termly summative assessments (during Assessment Week) supplied by the NFER, Years 2 and 6 SATs paper, to reinforce their judgements and provide further opportunities to identify gaps in pupil learning and tailor future lessons.
+Teacher judgements are then entered onto Target Tracker each term and teachers talk through the progress of their pupils at termly tracking progress meetings: this ensures targeted support can be given to those who need it.